syedmohiuddinzia/MatLabSimulationInterceptorUAV/README.md

 | Transition acceleration |          120 m/s² | Limits the steering acceleration during the initial guidance and transition phases for smoother UAV maneuvering. |
 | UAV speed control       |    Constant speed | Maintains a fixed UAV speed so that the simulation primarily evaluates the guidance and trajectory response.     |

-These parameters are defined directly in the simulation code.

 ## 3. Target Maneuver
 Unlike a simple straight-line target, the simulated target performs a **smooth zigzag/S-turn maneuver** in heading, combined with a slower altitude variation.
 Small positional jitter is also added to represent disturbances or turbulence.
 The target maintains a constant speed while its direction changes.

 ## 4. Guidance Method